 I wish them both luck, I hope to see them soon.
 I’ll miss them next year, depending on where I’m at and where they’re at.
 But I appreciated what they had done for my career.

-MMO: You have the option with the team next year, are you hoping they pick it up and you’re back with this club?
+MMO: You have an option with the team next year, are you hoping they pick it up and you’re back with this club?
 Do you think the team is close to competing again?